-If the Watchdog Timer is not needed in the application, this module should be turned off.
+Internal Voltage Reference The Internal Voltage Reference will be enabled when needed by the Brown-out Detec- tor, the Analog Comparator or the ADC.
+If these modules are disabled as described in the sections above, the internal voltage reference will be disabled and it will not be con- suming power.
+When turned on again, the user must allow the reference to start up before the output is used.
+If the reference is kept on in sleep mode, the output can be used immediately.
+Refer to "Internal Voltage Reference" on page 40 for details on the start-up time.
+Watchdog Timer If the Watchdog Timer is not needed in the application, this module should be turned off.
 If the Watchdog Timer is enabled, it will be enabled in all sleep modes, and hence, always consume power.
 In the deeper sleep modes, this will contribute significantly to the total current consumption.
-Refer to "Watchdog Timer" on page 39 for details on how to configure the Watchdog Timer.

-Port Pins

-When entering a sleep mode, all port pins should be configured to use minimum power.
+Refer to "Watchdog Timer" on page 40 for details on how to configure the Watchdog Timer.
+Port Pins When entering a sleep mode, all port pins should be configured to use minimum power.
 The most important thing is then to ensure that no pins drive resistive loads.
-In sleep modes where the both the I/O clock (clk ${\text{I/O}}$) and the ADC clock (clk ${\text{ADC}}$) are stopped, the input buffers of the device will be disabled.
+In sleep modes where the both the I/O clock (clk I/O ) and the ADC clock (clk ADC ) are stopped, the input buffers of the device will be disabled.
 This ensures that no power is consumed by the input logic when not needed.
 In some cases, the input logic is needed for detecting wake-up conditions, and it will then be enabled.
-Refer to the section "Digital Input Enable and Sleep Modes" on page 51 for details on which pins are enabled.
-If the input buffer is enabled and the input signal is left floating or have an analog signal level close to $V{\text{CC}}/2$, the input buffer will use excessive power.
+Refer to the section "Digital Input Enable and Sleep Modes" on page 53 for details on which pins are enabled.
+If the input buffer is enabled and the input signal is left floating or have an analog signal level close to $V{CC}/2$ , the input buffer will use excessive power.